 In order to reach Bondi Beach you can either take the bus from the city (30 minutes), or the train to Bondi Junction followed by bus n.333 to the beach.
 If you are in a group of three or four, you might be better off with taking a taxi/Uber.

-Warning: if you want to swim at Bondi Beach and any other beach, make sure to do so within the yellow-red flags which indicate the presence of life-savers.
+Warning: if you want to swim at Bondi Beach and any other beach, make sure you do so within the yellow-red flags which indicate the presence of life-savers.
 Riptides are very strong and areas outside the flags are for surfers only.

 DAY 3 – FERRY TO MANLY AND DARLING HARBOUR